vectordotdev/vector/website/docs/reference/sinks/kafka.md

 ### bootstrap_servers

-A comma delimited list of host and port pairs that the Kafka client should contact to bootstrap its cluster metadata.
+A comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself.

 </Field>